tofuutils/tenv/README.md

 String (Default: "")

 Allow to specify a GitHub token to increase [GitHub Rate limits for the REST API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api).
-Useful because OpenTofu and Terragrunt binaries are downloaded from GitHub repository.
+Useful because OpenTofu, Terragrunt and Atmos binaries are downloaded from GitHub repository.

 `tenv tofu` and `tenv tg` subcommands `detect`, `install`, `list-remote` and `use` support a `--github-token`, `-t` flag version.